puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

     ec2-50-19-149-87.compute-1.amazonaws.com
     complete

-Here we're adding an AWS EC2 instance to the console.

-With the command's options, we specify:

-* The `--node-group` we'd like to add the node to (in our case the `appserver_pool` group)
-* The console server's name
-* The console's port
-* Whether the console uses SSL
-* The user name for connecting to the console
-* The password for connecting to the console --- this user name and password were set when the console was installed

-As the command's argument, we specify the name of the node we're classifying.
-If we now navigate to the console's web interface, we can see this host has been added to the `appserver_pool` group.
+The above example adds an AWS EC2 instance to the console.
+Note that you use the name of the node you are classifying as the command's argument and the `--node-group` option to specify the group you want to add your new node to.
+The other options contain the connection and authentication data needed to properly connect to the node.

+Note that until the first puppet run is performed on this node, puppet itself will not yet be installed.
+(Unless one of the "wrapper" commands has been used.
+See below.)

 To see additional help for node classification, run `puppet help node classify`.
-For more about how the console groups and classifies nodes, [see the chapter of this manual about grouping and classifying](./console_classes_groups.html).
+For more about how the console groups and classifies nodes, [see the section on grouping and classifying](./console_classes_groups.html).

+You may also wish review the [basics of Puppet classes and configuration](./puppet_overview.html) to help you understand how groups and classes interact.

 The process of adding a node to the console is demonstrated in the following video: